Campus walkway with banners

 Regular and Substantive Interaction (RSI) in Online Asynchronous Courses

-RSI (Regular and Substantive Interaction) means frequent, consistent, and meaningful instructor–student engagement that is academic in nature.
-It distinguishes Distance Education from Correspondence Education and supports student success through active teaching presence, guidance, and feedback.
+Regular and Substantive Interaction (RSI) refers to frequent, consistent, and meaningful instructor–student engagement that is academic in nature.
+RSI distinguishes Distance Education from Correspondence Education and supports student success through active instructor presence, guidance, and feedback.

 Initiated Interaction:

-Instructors proactively reach out to ensure students access materials, comprehend content, and participate regularly.
-Include opportunities for community building and use appropriate Canvas and third-party tools to support instructor–student and student–student interaction.
+Courses should also include opportunities for community building and may use appropriate Canvas and third-party tools to support instructor–student and student–student interaction.

 Frequency of Contact:

-Engagement should be predictable throughout the term and aligned with the course length and content.
+Instructor engagement should be predictable and consistent throughout the term and aligned with the course length and content.

 Recommended weekly rhythm:

-At least one course-wide communication (announcement or weekly summary) and at least one type of feedback (individual or group).
+• At least one type of feedback (individual or group)

 Interrupted Contact